Managing your leased or licensed property

-If you see graffiti happening or know someone involved in graffiti, phone Crime Stoppers hotline on 1800 333 000 or report it online.
+If you see graffiti happening or know someone involved in graffiti on a Council leased or licensed property:

-The fire ant is a serious pest that has been detected in Queensland.
-Even if your property isn't in a restricted fire ant area, you need to be aware of the risk of fire ants.
+The fire ant is a serious pest in Queensland.
+Even if your property isn't in a restricted fire ant area, you need to be aware of fire ant risk.

-Under the Biosecurity Act 2014, all individuals and organisations have a general biosecurity obligation to take all reasonable steps to ensure they do not spread fire ants.
-To view a map of the fire ant biosecurity zones, learn more about what you need to do to prevent the spread of fire ants or report the location fire ants, refer to the Department of Agriculture and Fisheries.
+Under the Biosecurity Act 2014, all individuals and organisations have a general biosecurity obligation to take all reasonable steps to not spread fire ants.
+View the Department of Agriculture and Fisheries website to:

-If fire ants are found on your leased or licensed property, you will also need to notify Council's Community Facilities Operations Team by phoning Council on 07 3403 8888 or by emailing email@example.com.
+If you find fire ants on your leased or licensed property, notify Council's Community Facilities Operations Team by:

-If your property is in a restricted fire ant area, you need to know the Department of Agriculture and Fisheries (DAF) movement controls for high risk materials, particularly soil.
+If your property is in a restricted fire ant area, be aware of the Department of Agriculture and Fisheries (DAF) movement controls for high risk materials, particularly soil.